Post Banner Image

 Photo credit: Boris Stroujko/ Shutterstock

-Istanbul — perhaps the world’s most famous transcontinental city — is bisected by the Bosphorus Strait, one of the world’s most important waterways.
+Istanbul — the world’s most famous transcontinental city — is bisected by the Bosphorus Strait, one of the world’s most important waterways.
 Europe sits on the western side of the strait, which connects the Black Sea to the Sea of Marmara and the Mediterranean.
 On the other side is Asia, where a significant portion of Istanbul’s urban area lies.
 Formerly called Constantinople, Istanbul was once the capital of the Roman, Byzantine, and the Ottoman Empires, thanks to this strategic location.
 Though Istanbul is no longer the Turkish capital, as Europe’s most populous city, it still retains considerable influence.

 Turkey itself is a transcontinental country, as the vast majority of its area lies on the Anatolian Peninsula in western Asia.
 The European section, called East Thrace, represents approximately 3% of Turkey’s area about about 10% of its population.
 The Turks were originally nomads who migrated eastwards from the Altai Mountains in Asia; some, like the Seljuks, settled in Anatolia.
 In this respect, though Turkey is transcontinental, it has stronger ties to Asia than to Europe.